CivicDataLab/IDS-DRR/docs/datasources/data-model.md

 # Data Model

+## Relevance to the Sustainable Development Goals

+The IDS-DRR platform directly supports:

+- **SDG 13 — Climate Action**, in particular target 13.1 (strengthen resilience and adaptive capacity to climate-related hazards) and indicator 13.1.1 (number of people affected by disasters).
+- **SDG 11 — Sustainable Cities and Communities**, in particular target 11.5 (reduce deaths and economic losses caused by disasters) and target 11.b (integrated policies for resilience to disasters).

+By producing transparent, reproducible risk scores at granular administrative levels, the platform enables agencies to plan mitigation, target relief, and audit historical response patterns against measured exposure and vulnerability.

 ## Context

 The IDS-DRR platform aims to fill a need where authorities lack the data to make actionable insights when it comes to long term flood risk mitigation.
 The platform is designed based primarily on the UN's SENDAI framework for Disaster Risk Reduction (DRR).
 Within this framework, flood risk is defined as being proportional to the following factors: